The #1 Characteristic of Agile DNA

 - Create a journey line.
 A journey line offers a template to capture all the positive and negative events that occurred during a certain period of time.
 Organizing a workshop in which people share their personal journey, can be very useful for people exploring their own destiny.
 It might provide insights on how that Project Manager became a Product Owner or how that Developer ended up as an Agile Coach.

 - Stimulate mentorship.
 A workshop like creating a journey line might lead to someone becoming a mentor for a less experienced person.
-A mentor is a wise and trusted counselor or teacher that provides advise on someones personal journey.
+A mentor is a wise and trusted counselor or teacher that provides advice on someone's personal journey.

 - Provide consultation.
-Offer people the opportunity for consultation about their personal growth plan.
-You can periodically setup a market stall which provides all kind of information about trainings, workshops etc. You can also offer 1-on-1 conversations during which you discuss someones personal growth plan and offer them tailor made advice.
+Offer people the opportunity for a consultation about their personal growth plan.
+You can periodically set up a market stall which provides all kinds of information about training, workshops, etc. You can also offer 1-on-1 conversations during which you discuss someone's personal growth plan and offer them tailor-made advice.

 - Visit conferences.
 Seminars and conferences are a great way to share and gather knowledge.
 Encourage people to visit seminars and learn from other peoples journeys and insights.